 GardenersHQ

-The Ceratostigma plumbaginoides plant belongs to the eight strong Ceratostigma genus.
-The genus is a native of the temperate and tropical zones of Asia and Africa, while C. plumbaginoides itself is native to western China.
+The Ceratostigma plumbaginoides plant, commonly known as the Plumbago, belongs to the eight strong Ceratostigma plant genus.
+These plants are native of the temperate and tropical zones of Asia and Africa, with C. plumbaginoides itself being native to western China.

-Members of the genus range from subshrubs through to shrubs and are typically herbaceous in nature, though some are evergreen.
+Members of the genus range from sub-shrubs through to shrubs, and are typically herbaceous in nature, though some may be evergreen.

-Plants have spirally arranged leaves, while the flowers are found in compact inflorescences.
+They have spirally arranged leaves, and their flowers are found in compact inflorescences.

 This plant is often used by gardeners to bring a touch of color in the late summer (flowers) and autumn (leaves).

-As it is not evergreen, this plant tends to be less popularly used as a ground cover as some other plants, though its unusual blue leaves means that it definitely has its uses in the garden.
+As it is not an evergreen, it tends to be less popularly used as a ground cover plant than other members of the genus, though its unusual blue leaves means that it definitely has its uses in the garden.

 Ceratostigma plumbaginoides Gardening Basics